MiDataInt/mdi-desktop-app/docs/options/slurm-nodes.md

 The integer time in minutes you would like your web server to run.

-`Job Time Minutes` is the _maximum_ time that the server will run - the server will terminate when you are done using the desktop app to avoid accumulating charges.
+`Job Time Minutes` is the _maximum_ time that the server will run - the server will always terminate when you are done using the desktop app to avoid accumulating charges.
 This option is required by Slurm and prevents you from unwittingly launching a server that runs perpetually.

 ### CPUs per Task **